sanchestm/GWAS-pipeline/README.md

 ## Installation

 We use `conda` to manage the installation of all necessary packages.
-Given the generalist nature of this project, there are a lot of dependencies and the necessity of 2 conda environments.
+Given the generalist nature of this project, there are a lot of dependencies for which the classic conda solver can be slow.
 Please consider updating conda and making sure that the solver is `libmamba`.
+Also consider adding the bioconda and conda-forge channels too.

 ```
 conda update -n base conda
 conda install -n base conda-libmamba-solver
 conda config --set solver libmamba
+conda config --add channels defaults
+conda config --add channels bioconda
+conda config --add channels conda-forge

 ```

-for downloading the GWAS-pipeline use `git clone` and then create the necessary conda environments
+for downloading the GWAS-pipeline use `git clone` and then create the necessary conda environment

 ```
 git clone https://github.com/sanchestm/GWAS-pipeline.git